-Throughout Australia, more than 30 universities offer professional law degrees, which are open to international students.
-These include undergraduate and graduate-entry Bachelor of Laws (LLB) programs as well as postgraduate Juris Doctor degrees.
+Throughout Australia, more than 30 universities offer professional law degrees that are open to international students.
+These include undergraduate and graduate-entry Bachelor of Laws (LLB) degrees as well as postgraduate Juris Doctor degrees.

 Graduate qualifications in law from Australian universities are recognized internationally.
 Canadian students who wish to practice as lawyers upon their return to Canada should contact OzTREKK for the latest updates and information regarding the licencing and accreditation process.